-Borrowers are not required to make any repayments on lump sum lifetime mortgages as the full amount of the debt is repaid either when the borrower dies or moves into long term care, at which point the property is sold.
+Borrowers are not required to make any repayments on roll-up lifetime mortgages as the full amount of the debt is repaid either when the borrower dies or moves into long term care, at which point the property is sold.
 Borrowers are, however, required to make interest payments in respect of retirement mortgages.

-Therefore, the Bank's credit risk for lump sum lifetime mortgages and the capital element of the retirement mortgages crystallises at the point of maturity, if the value of the property is lower than the value of the debt.
-By virtue of the 'no negative equity' guarantee offered to lifetime mortgage borrowers, the Bank is not able to recover any shortfall from the client's estate.
+Therefore, the Bank's credit risk for roll-up lifetime mortgages and the capital element of the retirement mortgages crystallises at the point of maturity, if the value of the property is lower than the value of the debt.
+By virtue of the 'no negative equity' guarantee offered to borrowers, the Bank is not able to recover any shortfall from the client's estate.